Learning Task Automata for Reinforcement Learning using Hidden Markov Models: Task Automaton Learning

-In summary, the product MDP is learnt by viewing the agent's interaction with an unknown product MDP $\mathcal{M}\otimes \auto$ as a POMDP $\mathcal{P}^\otimes$ with observation sequences from $(\mathcal{S}\times \{0,1\})^+$.
-Any algorithm which learns a maximum likelihood estimate (MLE) for the HMM parameters is asymptotically structurally correct, provided it converges to the true MLE and belongs in the equivalence class $[\mathcal{M}\otimes \auto]$\footnote{This implies that every hidden state of the learned model must correspond to a product state $s^\otimes \in \mathcal{S}^\otimes$ in the true product Markov process $\mathcal{M}\otimes \auto$.} \cite{leroux1992maximum,yang2015statistical}.
+Any algorithm which learns a maximum likelihood estimate (MLE) for the HMM parameters is asymptotically structurally correct, provided it converges to the true MLE and belongs in $[\mathcal{M}\otimes \auto]$.
+So, every hidden state of the learned model must correspond to a state $s^\otimes \in \mathcal{S}^\otimes$ in the true product MDP $\mathcal{M}\otimes \auto$ \cite{yang2015statistical}.